 - Engagement and discussion with academic staff, Associate Deans, relevant faculty-based groups and committees.

-The Board of Governors has overall responsibility for corporate compliance and along with the Vice-Chancellor will sign-off the various stages of monitoring requirements with HEFCE, supported internally by the Prevent Working Group, the Prevent Champion and the Prevent Co-ordinator.
+The Board of Governors has overall responsibility for corporate compliance and along with the Vice-Chancellor will sign-off the various stages of monitoring requirements with OfS, supported internally by the Prevent Working Group, the Prevent Champion and the Prevent Co-ordinator.

 If anyone is concerned that a student or member of staff is being drawn into terrorism they should contact the appropriate member of the University.